koshev-msk/modemfeed/README.md

   - /reboot : Reboot router
   - /clients : List of connected clients
+  - /wol <mac_address> : Wake On Lan over the Internet.
   - /memory : Return memory (RAM) info
   - /wanip : WAN ip address
   - /<script_name> : Any file is in the `functions` directory